California will try to enshrine right to same-sex marriage - KESQ

 “It’s absolute poison, it is so destructive and it’s humiliating that this is in our constitution,” said Democrat Scott Wiener, a state senator who represents San Francisco.

-He and Democratic Assembly Member Evan Low of Silicon Valley plan to introduce legislation Tuesday to rescind Proposition 8.
+He and Democratic Assembly Member Evan Low of Silicon Valley introduced legislation Tuesday to rescind Proposition 8.
 The measure would need to be approved in the Legislature by a two-thirds vote, and then it will ultimately fall to voters to decide via a referendum.

 In the days leading up to Proposition 8′s approval, Low joined opponents of the measure outside his alma mater De Anza College in Cupertino, California, to call on voters to reject the initiative.
 When it passed, it felt personal to Low, who is gay.